Dosage Form: injection, solution

 |Clinical Resolution of Initial Febrile Episode with No Modifications of Empirical Regimen*||63 (27%)||52 (21.9%)|

 |Clinical Resolution of Initial Febrile Episode Including Patients with Modifications of Empirical Regimen||187 (80.3%)||185 (78.1%)|

 Complicated Urinary Tract Infection and Pyelonephritis–Efficacy in Pediatric Patients

 Ciprofloxacin, administered IV and/or orally, was compared to a cephalosporin for treatment of complicated urinary tract infections (cUTI) and pyelonephritis in pediatric patients 1 to 17 years of age (mean age of 6 ± 4 years).
 The trial was conducted in the US, Canada, Argentina, Peru, Costa Rica, Mexico, South Africa, and Germany.
 The duration of therapy was 10 to 21 days (mean duration of treatment was 11 days with a range of 1 to 88 days).
 The primary objective of the study was to assess musculoskeletal and neurological safety.

 Patients were evaluated for clinical success and bacteriological eradication of the baseline organism(s) with no new infection or superinfection at 5 to 9 days post-therapy (Test of Cure or TOC).
 The Per Protocol population had a causative organism(s) with protocol specified colony count(s) at baseline, no protocol violation, and no premature discontinuation or loss to follow-up (among other criteria).

-The clinical success and bacteriologic eradication rates in the Per Protocol population were similar between ciprofloxacin and the comparator group as shown below.
+The clinical success and bacteriologic eradication rates in the Per Protocol population were similar between ciprofloxacin and the comparator group as shown in Table 14.

 |Per Protocol Patients||211||231|